Kongju National University

 Kongju National University (KNU) is a university in Chungcheongnam-do, South Korea with three campuses in Gongju, Cheonan and Yesan.
-Kongju National University is one of the leading national research universities of South Korea, especially in the field of education.
-Kongju National University is 2014 International Education Quality Assurance System (IEQAS) certified university.

 History

 In 1948, Kongju College of Education was established to meet the needs of a growing nation, creating for itself a tradition and history.
-Kongju National University(KNU) began to develop the distinctive TRI-CAMPUS facilities in the Gongju, Yesan, and Cheonan areas, which include seven separate colleges for undergraduate and graduate students, and special graduate school opportunities.
+Kongju National University (KNU) began to develop the distinctive TRI-CAMPUS facilities in the Gongju, Yesan, and Cheonan areas, which include seven separate colleges for undergraduate and graduate students, and special graduate school opportunities.
 KNU is the only national university near the new public administration complex city, Sejong.
 Therefore, KNU has unlimited visions for growth as the core university of the new public administration city in the 21st century Korea.
 KNU has 22,000 students, which includes international students from 39 different countries.